Cold Brew vs. Iced Coffee – Which One Is Better?

 What Is Oxidation?

-Oxidation is the same thing that happens to the half of the banana you put in the fridge that goes brown unless you cover it with plastic wrap.
+Oxidation is the same chemical reaction that happens to the half of the banana you put in the fridge that goes brown unless you cover it with plastic wrap.
 It is also the reason that metal gathers rust over time.
-Oxidation is basically a chemical reaction that happens when certain substances are exposed to air.
+Oxidation is basically a chemical reaction that occurs when certain substances are exposed to oxygen in the air.

 What does this mean for coffee?

 Coffee is prone to oxidation throughout the whole brewing process, as soon as it is heated.
-This means that coffee beans that are roasted are prone to oxidation and need to be stored in airtight containers or bags.
+This means that roasted coffee beans are susceptible to oxidation and need to be stored in airtight containers or bags to preserve volatile aromatic compounds.
+According to the Specialty Coffee Association, specialty-grade beans scoring 80+ on the Coffee Quality Institute scale are particularly vulnerable to flavor degradation through oxidation.

 The same goes for the brewing process.
 When hot water is added to the ground coffee, the coffee starts to go stale when it comes in contact with the air.
 Have you noticed that coffee goes bitter if you don’t drink it straight away?
+Scott Rao and James Hoffmann both link this bitterness to over-extraction and oxidative degradation of flavor compounds.
 Think of a cold espresso.
-This is oxidation and is a big reason why iced coffee isn’t an optimum beverage.
+This is oxidation—a degradation of flavor compounds—and is a big reason why iced coffee isn’t an optimum beverage.

 Iced Coffee and Sugar

-If fresh, hot coffee is used straight away to make iced coffee, the quality is still going to degrade and it is still going to taste bitter.
-Indeed, many coffee places will use espresso shots that have been sitting by the machine for some time, as they figure it is going to be cooled anyway, so what’s the difference?
+If fresh, hot coffee is used straight away to make iced coffee, the quality is still going to degrade and it is still going to taste bitter due to continued oxidation. (freshly roasted within the 2–4 week window recommended by the Specialty Coffee Association) Indeed, many coffee establishments will use espresso shots that have been sitting by the machine for some time, as they figure it is going to be cooled anyway, so what’s the difference?

-The net result of this is that we need to sweeten iced coffee for it to be nice.
-Hence, the culture of drinking iced coffee with lots of sugar etc. We all know that this isn’t ideal for health.
-A standard, plain Frappuccino from Starbucks contains almost 70 grams of sugar!
+The net result of this is that we need to sweeten iced coffee for it to be palatable.
+Hence, the culture of drinking iced coffee with substantial amounts of added sugar.
+We all know that this isn’t ideal for health.
+A standard, plain Frappuccino from Starbucks contains almost 70 grams of sugar—more than double the American Heart Association’s daily recommended limit of 25-36 grams.

 iced coffee cubes in milk for an iced coffee